willwade/AACDataSet/huggingface/dataset_card.md

 - `language_code`: The language code of the conversation (e.g., "en-GB", "fr-FR")
 - `template_id`: Identifier for the conversation template
 - `scene`: Description of the conversation setting
+- `model`: The LLM model used to generate the conversation (e.g., 'gemini-2.0-flash', 'mistral')
+- `provider`: The provider of the LLM (e.g., 'gemini', 'ollama', 'openai')

 #### Speaker and Utterance Fields
 - `speaker`: The speaker of the current utterance